NuevoFoundation/workshops/content/english/security/answer-key.md

 ---

 ### Solution
-In our *Spy Game* the passwords "Ilovemypet" and "12345678" are weak and can be easily hacked/guessed by a malicious person
+In our *Spy Game*, the passwords "Ilovemypet" does not contain any numbers and special characters, and "12345678" is a sequence of numbers; thus, both passwords are weak and can be easily hacked/guessed by a malicious person.